 In addition to learning about environmental issues, students will learn about industries such as fishing and whaling, and Icelandic tourism and park management will be studied on field trips to national parks with unusual features such as geysers, glaciers and hot springs.
 Activities such as hiking and swimming will provide time for relaxation between the planned educational activities.

 Iceland is a country of striking natural beauty located in the North Atlantic Ocean with a population of approximately 320,000.
 Iceland's ecosystems are influenced by volcanic eruptions, and volcanic ash deposits are widespread.
 The island is predominantly mountainous with lowland areas along the coastline and river plains.
 The Icelandic language spoken today has remained largely unchanged for a thousand years.

 Students and resident directors will stay in hotels, hostels and residence halls.
-Some of the accomodations are quite remote to access glaciers and do not have wifi.
+Some of the accommodations are quite remote to access glaciers and do not have WiFi.

 Dr. Brian Slater

 Ohio State Program Contact

 Advisor, ENR Education Abroad & Scholars